skip to Main Content

 • Digging

 Signs of travel anxiety may manifest differently.
-Some dogs feel anxious about getting in the car because they get car sick.
+Many dogs feel anxious about getting in the car because they get car sick.

 If you’ve ever had motion sickness, then you know how miserable it truly is.
 We wouldn’t want to endure that awful feeling, so of course, our dogs shouldn’t have to either.
-Vomiting on car rides can be painful and anxiety-inducing for your dog (and for you).
+If your dog’s motion sickness is particularly bad, he might vomit on car rides, which can be painful and even more anxiety-inducing for your dog (and for you).

-Here are other signs that your dog may be car sick:
+Here are other signs that your dog may have motion sickness:

 • Drooling